 Nancy is Lorraine’s largest city and the former capital of the Dukes of Lorraine.
 The historic town boasts a great number of listed historic monuments.
 Since 1983, three of its squares have been listed as a World Heritage Site by Unesco: Place Stanislas, Place de la Carrière and Place d’Alliance.
-Here is our list of 10 things to see in Nancy, Lorraine.
+Here is my list of 10 things to see in Nancy, Lorraine.